UM atUM [S03-ep26]: 60 billion combinations of genetic variants

 From the introduction of the concept of the gene and the laws of heredity in 1865, through the discovery of the structure of DNA by Rosalind Franklin, Watson, and Crick in 1953, to the achievements of modern genomics, genetic research has never been able to shake off the fantasies it evokes in the general public.
-From *Welcome to Gattaca* to *Equilibrium* in cinema, or Orwell and Huxley in literature, dystopias depicting humanity in a eugenic society have continually fueled our imaginations.
+From *Welcome to Gattaca* to *Equilibrium* in film, or Orwell and Huxley in literature, dystopias that portray humanity in a eugenics-driven society have continually fueled our imaginations.

-Paradoxically, in recent years, the internet has been flooded with offers from American companies, such as MyHeritage and 23andMe, promising to provide a detailed breakdown of your ethnic origins based on a DNA analysis or to reveal your own fate by predicting the diseases hidden within your genes.
+Paradoxically, in recent years, the internet has seen a proliferation of services offered by American companies, such as MyHeritage and 23andMe, that claim to provide a detailed breakdown of your ethnic origins based on a DNA analysis or to reveal your own fate by predicting diseases hidden in the folds of your genes.
 “Really?
 You can do that?”
-Yes, you can, and we won’t explain today why this recreational use of DNA isn’t medicine or how likely your data is to be sold or hacked.
+Yes, you can—and we won’t be explaining today why this recreational use of DNA isn’t medicine, or just how likely it is that your data could be sold or hacked.
 Instead, we’ll explain how scientists can analyze markers in our DNA to predict our diseases or trace our origins.

 Even better!
-Our guests today will explain how they managed to develop, using plant DNA, a method that combines mathematics, genetics, and high-performance computing to create maps detailing tens of billions of interactions between genetic variants for a specific trait—a world first published in the journal *Genome Biology* on March 25.
+Our guests today will explain how they managed to develop—using plant DNA—a method that combines mathematics, genetics, and high-performance computing to create maps detailing tens of billions of interactions between genetic variants for a specific trait.
+This is a world first, published in the journal *Genome Biology* on March 25.

 In the studio with Gabriel Krouk, a researcher at the Montpellier Institute of Plant Sciences, and Andre Mas, a researcher at the Montpellier Alexander Grothendieck Institute.

-- CNRS press release: A method for analyzing combinations of genetic variants specific to a particular trait.
+- CNRS press release: A method for studying combinations of genetic variants specific to a trait.

 - The publication in *Genome Biology*: Next-Gen GWAS: Full 2D epistatic interaction maps recover part of the missing heritability and improve phenotypic prediction